Are Innocent Students Paying the Price for Turnitin's AI Detection Flaws?

 An example AI detection screen in TurnItIn's article overview

-Take this recent example of a college senior at the UC Davis: William Quarterman, was accused of cheating on his history exam after his professor used an AI detection tool, GPTZero, which claimed his answers were AI-generated.
+Take this recent example of a college senior at UC Davis: William Quarterman, was accused of cheating on his history exam after his professor used an AI detection tool, GPTZero, which claimed his answers were AI-generated.

 Quarterman denied the allegations and experienced panic attacks as he had to face the university's honor court.
 He was eventually cleared of the accusation after providing evidence that he didn't use AI.